 The Geography curriculum aims to inspire students with curiosity and fascination about the world.
-The curriculum aims to equip pupils with knowledge and give them an understanding about natural and human environments, diverse places, people and resources, including the Earth’s key physical and human processes.
-As pupils progress, so should their understanding of complex interrelationships between physical and human processes, at different scales and how they can change overtime.
+The curriculum aims to equip students with knowledge and give them an understanding about natural and human environments, diverse places, people and resources, including the Earth’s key physical and human processes.
+As students progress, so should their understanding of complex interrelationships between physical and human processes, at different scales and how they can change overtime.
 They should have a critical understanding of the world and its rapidly changing environmental and social challenges and how to tackle them.

 - Good understanding of key places in detail, considering their geographical similarities, differences importance and links.

 - Locational knowledge on; the world’s countries, their environmental regions, key physical and human characteristics and major cities.